 In our factory accident claims guide, we’ll show you what types of accidents and injuries could happen in a factory.
 We’ll also look at what types of negligence could cause those accidents to occur.
-After that, we’ll show you how the compensation claims process works and provide compensation payout amounts for personal injuries in our factory accident claims compensation calculator.
+After that, we’ll show you how the compensation claims process works and provide compensation payout amounts for personal injuries in our compensation calculator.

 Once you have completed our guide, please call our team if you would like to discuss making a factory accident claim on 0800 6524 881.
 You’ll get free legal advice whatever you decide to do.